 Our school was established in 1976 and since then we have had over 30,000 happy students.
 We are accredited by the British Council and are a member of English UK and English UK North.
-We are also members of IALC (The International Association of Language Centres) and The English Network, an association of quality independent English language schools.
+We are also members of IALC (The International Association of Language Centres), The English Network, an association of quality independent English language schools, and Quality English.
 English in Chester is regularly named by the EL Gazette as a Centre of Excellence (based on the British Council Inspectors' publishable statements).

 Many come because they have heard about us from a friend.
 This is the best recommendation.
 We are now teaching the grandchildren of our first students.
 Others come because our well-defined courses meet their needs.
 Chester itself and its location are also popular reasons for choosing us.